jamesbaldwin05/data-science-teaching-cosine/modules/beginner/01_python_overview.md

 *This context manager measures execution time for any block and prints the duration—handy for quick performance checks.*

+**You should be able to:**
+- Use chain, product, combinations, groupby for iteration tasks
+- Use reduce and partial for custom accumulation/function manipulation
+- Recognize when built-in alternatives are preferable (e.g., sum/min/max)

 @contextmanager
 def managed_resource():
     print("Resource acquired")